thomasbergernz/versitygw/Differences-from-Direct-S3.md

 ## Policies

-* IAM policies is not supported in the gateway.
+* IAM policies are not supported in the gateway.
 * **Condition** property is not supported in the bucket policy document.
 * As of July 3, 2024, policies do not affect **versitygw** **admin** and **root** accounts.
 * In **versitygw** policies, the Principal field must be a comma-separated list of raw usernames.